syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Forms.md

 document.Close()

 {% endhighlight %}
+{% endtabs %}
 ### Adding Radio button field

 Radio button fields contain a set of related buttons that can be set to ON or OFF individually.
 Typically, at most one radio button in a set can be ON at any given time, and selecting any one of the button  automatically de-selects the others.

 PdfRadioButtonListField class is used to create a radio button in the PDF Forms.
 You can create the radio button list items by using the PdfRadioButtonListItem class.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.